Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 ### Java JDK

-Jenkins-CI is a Java application and as such it requires that [Java](https://www.java.com/en/download/help/index_installing.xml) is installed on the workstation that will be configured as the Jenkins server.
+Jenkins is a Java application and as such it requires that [Java](https://www.java.com/en/download/help/index_installing.xml) is installed on the workstation that will be configured as the Jenkins server.
 It is recommended that a recent version of the Java JDK is installed ( This Jenkins-LSCI implementation has been successfully tested with Java version 1.8.x)

 ### Groovy SDK

 Groovy (<http://groovy-lang.org/>) is the native scripting language in Jenkins.
 Most of the provided scripts are implemented in Groovy.
 The latest version of the Groovy SDK (2.4.x as of this writing) is recommended.
-Jenkins-CI can [directly install tools](https://wiki.jenkins-ci.org/display/JENKINS/Tool+Auto-Installation) and one of them is Groovy.
+Jenkins can [directly install tools](https://wiki.jenkins-ci.org/display/JENKINS/Tool+Auto-Installation) and one of them is Groovy.
 If you don’t already have Groovy installed on your server you can configure Jenkins to install Groovy as needed.

 ### Git